Death of Bridget Driscoll

-Driscoll was born in Ireland but living in Surrey with her husband and children at the time of her death.
+Driscoll was born in Ireland but living in Croydon, Surrey with her husband and children at the time of her death.
 She had planned a three-day trip to London to attend a League of the Cross festival.
 She was in the company of her teenage daughter May and her friend Elizabeth Murphy and was crossing Dolphin Terrace in the grounds of the Crystal Palace in London when she was struck by the driver of a car belonging to the Anglo-French Motor Carriage Company that was being used to give demonstration rides.
 One witness described the car as being driven at "a reckless pace, in fact, like a fire engine".

 Although the car's maximum speed was 8 mph, it had been limited deliberately to 4 mph, the speed at which the driver, Arthur James Edsall of Upper Norwood, claimed to have been travelling.
 His passenger, Alice Standing of Forest Hill, alleged he modified the engine to allow the car to go faster, but another taxicab driver examined the car and said it was incapable of exceeding 4.5 mph because of a low-speed engine belt.
 The collision happened just a few weeks after a new act of parliament had increased the speed limit for cars to 14 mph, from 2 miles per hour in towns and 4 miles per hour in the countryside.

 The jury returned a verdict of "accidental death" after an inquest lasting some six hours.
 The coroner, Percy Morrison (Croydon division of Surrey), said he hoped "such a thing would never happen again".
 The Royal Society for the Prevention of Accidents estimated 550,000 people had been killed on UK roads by 2010.